Q&A with New England Harbour Club:

 NEHC: The shaping process seems pretty technical and complex, how much is it math and how much is feel?

-NT: It's more about developing an eye and feel for the whole process, but It definitely helps to know your way around a ruler or measuring tape as well as being comfortable with the tools you use.
-I applaud the teacher who taught me how to read a ruler and use basic math skills and question the teacher that wasted my time with long division...never seemed to find a beneficial use for that one.
+NT: It's more about developing an eye and feel for the whole process, but It definitely helps to know your way around a ruler as well as being comfortable with the tools you use.
+This all comes from repetition.
+I applaud the teacher who taught me how to read a ruler and use basic math skills and question the teacher that seemingly wasted my time with long division...never seemed to find a beneficial use for that one.

 NEHC: You’re starting a new brand and trying to tell a story with the product you put out, but also letting customers customize that product – do you often have to steer people one way or another?